At Games reception, a hopeful dessert and a hasty exit

 Pence came to the table and shook hands with all of the VIPs on the head table except Kim Yong Nam, and left the reception five minutes later.
 Unlike Pence, fellow attendee Japanese Prime Minister Shinzo Abe did shake hands with Kim Yong Nam, the South’s presidential Blue House said.

-Pence’s absence undid some careful organising, according to a seating diagram provided by a South Korean government source and protocol experts.
+Pence’s absence undid some careful organizing, according to a seating diagram provided by a South Korean government source and protocol experts.

 The early plan showed Pence, with his wife to the left and Moon to his right, seated across the round table from Kim, who was nestled between U.N.
 Secretary General António Guterres and International Olympics Committee President Thomas Bach’s wife.